 Concurrent to the plaintiff’s primary claim, secondary contribution proceedings were on foot between Vicinity and CPS.

 Ultimately, His Honour Judge Purcell dismissed the plaintiff’s claim.
-Judge Purcell’s decision confirmed CPS was not liable for the plaintiff’s injury.
+Judge Purcell’s decision not only confirmed CPS was not liable for the plaintiff’s injury, but also barred Vicinity from pursuing indemnity costs against CPS pursuant to the secondary contribution proceedings.

 Judge Purcell undertook a two-fold analysis of the primary claim when determining its merits.